2017 Copa América Femenina de Futsal

 The 2017 CONMEBOL Copa América Femenina de Futsal was the 6th edition of the Copa América Femenina de Futsal, the international futsal championship under FIFA rules organised by CONMEBOL for the women's national teams of South America.
-The tournament was held in Las Piedras, Uruguay between 22–29 November 2017.
+The tournament was held in Las Piedras, Uruguay, between 22 and 29 November 2017.

 Teams

 All ten CONMEBOL member national teams entered the tournament.

 Venues

 All matches are played in one venue: Polideportivo de Las Piedras in Las Piedras.

 Draw

 The draw of the tournament was held on 1 November 2017, 19:00 UYT (UTC−3), at the headquarters of the Uruguayan Football Association in Montevideo.
 The ten teams were drawn into two groups of five teams.
 The hosts Uruguay and the defending champions Colombia were seeded into Groups A and B respectively, while the remaining teams were placed into four "pairing pots" according to their results in the 2015 Copa América Femenina de Futsal (if they did not participate, a statistical ranking of earlier tournaments were used for seeding): Chile–Argentina, Paraguay–Peru, Brazil–Venezuela, Bolivia–Ecuador.